MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-Item.md

 ### System.Security.Cryptography.X509Certificates.X509Certificate2

-The cmdlet outputs this type when accessing the `Cert:` drive.
+The cmdlet outputs these types when accessing the `Cert:` drive.

 ### System.Collections.DictionaryEntry